COSC3020/theory-vs-practice-Greg-Saul/README.md

 #### Help used
-Zach Renz gave a hint by pointing out that not all datasets have the same data type and not all computers run at the same speed
+Zach Renz gave a hint by pointing out that not all datasets have the same data type and not all computers run at the same speed and helped with thinking about the bounds.

 used https://github.com/COSC3020/theory-vs-practice-AaronATM to help me with 1c